open-telemetry/opentelemetry.io/content/en/docs/zero-code/python/_index.md

 The `opentelemetry-distro` package installs the API, SDK, and the `opentelemetry-bootstrap` and `opentelemetry-instrument` tools.

-> **NOTE:** You must install a distro package to get auto instrumentation
+{{% alert title="Note" color="info" %}}

-> working.
-The `opentelemetry-distro` package contains the default distro to
+You must install a distro package to get auto instrumentation working.
+The `opentelemetry-distro` package contains the default distro to automatically configure some of the common options for users.
-> automatically configure some of the common options for users.
+For more information, see [OpenTelemetry distro](/docs/languages/python/distro/).

-> For more information, see [OpenTelemetry distro](/docs/languages/python/distro/).
+{{% /alert %}}

 The `opentelemetry-bootstrap -a install` command reads through the list of packages installed in your active `site-packages` folder, and installs the